Chornobaivka: Development

 Chornobaivka grew slowly.
 From the documents of the Kherson provincial zemstvo, it is known that in 1859 the village had 60 yards, in which 239 people lived.
 The main income of Chornobaivka's inhabitants was the extraction of limestone.
 There were no trade enterprises on the farms at that time, except for wine shops.
 Healthcare resources were limited.
 The first school was opened in the late nineteenth century and was attended by 26 boys and 6 girls.

-In 1902, a primary school for a small number of children was opened in Chornobayiv Khutory.
+In 1902, a primary school for a small number of children was opened in Chornobaievi Khutory.

-World War II
+20th century and early 21st century

 During World War II, Nazi Germany occupied Chornobaivka starting 9 August, 1941.
 In 1942, the Nazis began forcibly deporting the town's young people back to Germany.
 Over the occupation, 242 people were deported and pressed to do forced labor.
-Eventually, on 14 March, 1944, the 295th Rifle Division of the Red Army liberated the village.
+Eventually, on 14 March 1944, the 295th Rifle Division of the Red Army liberated the village.

-Late 20th century and Ukrainian independence

 Throughout the early 1970s, "radical" development took place in Chornobaivka.
 Five main streets were paved with asphalt, new houses were built, a water system was laid out, and a radio network was formed.

 In 2006, Kherson Airport, located in Chornobaivka, received international status.

 2022 Russian invasion of Ukraine

-In the early stages of the 2022 Russian invasion of Ukraine, Russian forces took control of the airport.
-According to Ukrainian sources, Russian generals Andrei Mordvichev and Yakov Rezantsev were killed in a series of Ukrainian strikes on Chornobaivka.
-However, the Ukrainian claims of Mordvichev's death were rebutted after Mordvichev was confirmed alive after a video showing him meeting Ramzan Kadyrov in Mariupol.
-Rezantsev's death, however, remains unconfirmed.
+In the first days of the Russian invasion of Ukraine, Russian forces took control of the village and its airfield.
+The airbase was strategically important for Russian forces and their war effort.
+During the months of occupation, Ukraine launched numerous attacks and airstrikes on Russian forces within the village, destroying Russian equipment and killing Russian personnel.
+The village "achieved legendary status" for Ukrainians due to the extent of losses Russia took in the small village again and again.

-The town was liberated by Ukrainian troops on 11 November 2022 during the 2022 Kherson counteroffensive.
+Russian forces also committed numerous human rights violations against civilians in the village during the occupation.
+Local officials reported that the Russians "shot and killed at least 20 civilians" during this time.
+Chornobaivka was eventually liberated by Ukrainian troops on 11 November 2022 during the 2022 Kherson counteroffensive.
+However, as late as December, the village still had no electricity, water, or heating, as Russian shelling of Ukraine-controlled areas increased.